 According to research from the University of North Carolina, magnesium deficiency enhances stress reactions.
-Further studies show that magnesium has a profound effect on stress and neural excitability — and magnesium salts such as Epsom salt can reduce stress and improve neuropsychiatric disorders.
+(4) Further studies show that magnesium has a profound effect on stress and neural excitability.
+(5) Magnesium salts, such as Epsom salt, can reduce stress and may improve neuropsychiatric disorders.

 3. Eliminates Toxins

 The sulfates in Epsom salt assist the body in flushing out toxins.
 That provides a heavy metal detox from the body’s cells.
 This can help lower the internal accumulation of harmful substances.
 Human skin is a highly porous membrane.
 By adding minerals like magnesium and sulfate to your bathwater, it sparks a process called reverse osmosis, which literally pulls salt out of your body and dangerous toxins along with it.
 (6)

 Is Epsom salt bath weight loss possible?
 As part of a healthy weight loss plan, detox baths with magnesium sulfate and baking soda are sometimes recommended.
 This doesn’t mean that Epsom salt weight loss is really “a thing,” but since the salt can discourage water retention and promote elimination (more on that next), it’s not a bad idea to add it to a holistic weight loss approach.